mobilepadawan/artificial-intelligence/Speech-Synthesis-Voice-Recognition/readme.md

 The animation integrated it works combining classic CSS animation properties over a DIV element and controlling the CSS animation start and end from JavaScript.

 This animation is integrated with the `soundstart` and `soundend` events propper of `SpeechRecognition` object.

+## Sounds
+The MP3 sound files added to this project are downloaded from a free resource mp3 sound centre.
+There is no any intention to comercialize with those sounds and the use of them are limited for non comercial software projects.